Ph.D. Boston University

-Specialities: Philosophy, Poetry, Quaker Studies
+Teaching and Research Interests: Philosophy, Poetry, Quaker Studies

 I began teaching at George Fox in September 1953.
-Even now, retired from active classroom teaching for several years, I feel very much a part of the school, and especially of the religion faculty.
+Even now, retired from active classroom teaching for many years, I feel very much a part of the school, and especially of the religion faculty.
 My teaching specialties have been philosophy, church history, and Quaker studies.

 My own calling to ministry came during my high school years, nurtured by my family and especially by the faithfulness of local Greenleaf, Idaho, Quaker elders and by the discernment and guidance of Milo C. Ross, who was then pastor.
 I was early encouraged to do deputation ministry with older Friends, and to learn how to study the Scriptures and to pray for guidance.